hdahlheim/threema_gateway_ex/README.md

 # ThreemaGateway Elixir

-Unofficial Elixir SDK for the Threema Gateway API.
+Work in progress unofficial Elixir SDK for the Threema Gateway API.

 The code is mostly based on the [Rust SDK](https://github.com/dbrgn/threema-gateway-rs/tree/master).